francescapalermo/AML/docs/source/api.rst

 ====

-The following is the documentation for the SKUtils module.
+The following is the documentation for the AML module.

-.. autosummary:: sku
+.. autosummary:: aml
    :toctree: _autosummary
    :template: custom-module-template.rst
    :recursive:

-   sku
+   aml